LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/facebook-messenger.md

 ![](/img/facebook-messenger-4.png)

+{:start="8"}
+8. You can test whether the setup was completed successfully or not by sending yourself a message through your Facebook page.
+If the message shows up in LiveEngage, and you're able to respond as an agent, then everything is working well!

 ## Adding an agent manager user to display third party messages

 In order for messages sent directly from your Facebook Messenger inbox (via a Facebook page administrator or automated message) to appear in the agent workspace conversation thread, you will need to assign an agent manager user to whom the messages will be attributed.